• Skip to primary navigation

 “Iizaka Kenka Matsuri” is a “fight festival” that bumps “katsugi-yatai” (a large float used to carry drums at a festival) violently in the shrine’s precinct.
 The “fight festival” which bumps mikoshi (portable shrine) and dashi (festival float) vigorously is done in various parts of Japan.
 Among them, “Iizaka Kenka Matsuri” is said to be “one of the three biggest fighting festivals in Japan” with Kishiwada’s “Danjiri” and Kakunodate’s “Oyama-bayashi”.

-Among them, “miyairi” (ending of a festival by bringing portable shrines or floats back to the shrine) to be held on the second day of the festival is the biggest attraction of this festival.
-There, the scene which is the reason why it is called “fight festival” is unfolded.
+Among them, “miyairi” (ending of a festival by bringing portable shrines or floats back to the shrine) to be held on the second day of the festival is the festival’s biggest attraction.
+There, the scene, which is why it is called the “fight festival,” is unfolded.
 In miyairi, mikoshi comes back to the shrine with katsugi-yatai carrying the drum that plays the festival music.
 When mikoshi returned to the shrine, the festival was over, so excited young people hit the festival float and made not to let the shrine back to the shrine.
 It seems to be why it began to hit festival floats with each other.
-However, now it is a festival where the katsugi-yatai are bumped into each other in the precincts of the shrine.
+However, now it is a festival where the katsugi-yatai are bumped into each other in the shrine’s precincts.

-These collisions will be held in two places within the precincts of Hachimanjinja Shrine and will be contested in 6 districts.
+These collisions will be held in two places within Hachimanjinja Shrine’s precincts and will be contested in 6 districts.
 In addition to pushing with force, that technique is also a point of highlight.

 One of Japan’s three greatest “Kenka Matsuri” (Fight Festival)